Aplastic Anemia Lawsuit | 2025 Latest Updates

 Benzene is classified as a known human carcinogen by the International Agency for Research on Cancer (IARC) and the U.S. Environmental Protection Agency (EPA), with substantial evidence linking it to various blood disorders including aplastic anemia.

-Latest Benzene Lawsuit Updates
+Latest Aplastic Anemia Updates

 Health Agency Reports and Statistics